 - This exercise is referred to as the ‘microwave’ because it warms you up in a hurry.
 Do just five reps on each side will have you ready to go.

 You probably don’t think about it often, but your ankles are what connect your feet to the rest of your body.
 Whenever a person squats, runs, or jumps, it’s the ankle that’s supporting and helping to stabilize the body.

-Benefits of the three-Way Ankle Mobilization
+Benefits of the Three-Way Ankle Mobilization

-- Restores mobility to stiff ankles.
+- This move helps restore mobility to stiff ankles.

 - Improved dorsiflexion leads to a deeper squat and better position in the deadlift.

 A lack of hip internal rotation makes sports and activities like squats that need deep hip flexion difficult.
 The body will compensate for a lack of hip rotation, leading to injuries like possible hip injuries over time.

 Benefits of the Seated 90/90 Hip IR/ER with Reach